CLSherrod/clsherrod.github.io/_drafts/review/2008/2008-10-19-its-you-not-the-economy.md

 Some people go to grad school during bad times and come out with a degree and good times again.
 Adapt to the situation and do what is best for you.
 I doubt it is staying the status quo.

 The threats to your company are not in the news.
 The threats are in the mirror, you.
 It always comes down to the people.
-Period.</p>
+Period.